this post was submitted on 29 Jan 2026

 view the rest of the comments

 40 containers behind traefik, but I did just add a new sablier middleware to stop when iddle and start when first requested.
 Electricity is not cheap for me.
-But i got lucky to add 64GB RAM in my NAS and 128GB Ram in Desktop last march because prices went crazy
+But i got lucky to add 64GB RAM in my NAS and 128GB Ram in Desktop last march before prices went crazy

 Would you mind expounding on this?
 Electricity is fairly affordable in my locale, however I've been on a mission to cut out consumption when it's not needed.
 Have you noticed an ROI?